tuck-team/chillet-bot/README.md

    - Go to [Discord Developer Portal](https://discord.com/developers/applications)
    - Click "New Application" and give it a name
    - Go to the "Bot" tab and click "Add Bot"
-   - Under "Privileged Gateway Intents", enable all intents
+   - Under "Privileged Gateway Intents", enable ALL intents (particularly Message Content Intent)
    - Copy your bot token (keep this secret!)
+   - Copy your Application ID (under the "General Information" tab)

 2. **Invite your bot to your server**
    - Go to OAuth2 > URL Generator